-Compare Trellis with top alternatives in the document processing category.
+Compare Trellis with top alternatives in the ai memory & search category.
 Find detailed side-by-side comparisons to help you choose the best tool for your needs.

-Other tools in the document processing category that you might want to compare with Trellis.
+Other tools in the ai memory & search category that you might want to compare with Trellis.

 💡 Pro tip: Most tools offer free trials or free tiers.
 Test 2-3 options side-by-side to see which fits your workflow best.